 This is only required for rooms where a sick family member stayed in or has stayed.
 Remove all sheets, blankets, and pillowcases from the bed and wash them immediately with warm water and bleach (colorless bleach for colored fabrics).

-To clean soft surfaces, like carpets, rugs, and curtains, follow the instructions for those specific materials.
-If applicable, wash them in the laundry at the highest water temperature allowed for the item.
+Follow the instructions for those specific materials to clean soft surfaces, like carpets, rugs, and curtains.
+If applicable, wash them in the laundry at the maximum water temperature.

-Linen, bedding, clothing, and other soft items that are washed can still be cleaned this way.
-Do not shake dirty clothes, which could spread the active coronavirus through the air.
+Linen, bedding, clothing, and other soft items that have been washed can still be cleaned this way.
+Do not shake dirty clothes, as this could spread the active coronavirus through the air.

 Again, follow proper washing guidelines and use the hottest water possible.
-Ordinary laundry detergent is also suitable for this, as the combination of warm water, bleach, and detergent are enough to kill germs.
+Ordinary laundry detergent is also suitable, as the combination of warm water, bleach, and detergent is enough to kill germs.

 Steam pillows and mattresses to sanitize them.
 You can also vacuum them, if possible.
 Clean all devices that circulate air in the room, such as fans, air purifiers, and air conditioners.
 Finally, fumigate or disinfect the area with an aerosol disinfectant spray.